LostBeard/SpawnDev.BlazorJS.SimplePeer/README.md

 ## Events

-**Note:** Registered event handlers need to be unregistered when they are no longer needed to prevent memory leaks.
+**Note:** Registered event handlers need to be unregistered (`-=` or `RemoveListener`) when they are no longer needed to prevent memory leaks.
 Lambda event handlers are used here to keep the examples simple.

 `SimplePeer` inherits from `EventEmitter`.
 Event handlers can be added using `JSEventCallback` and `+=/-=` operators or using `EventEmitter.On` and `EventEmitter.RemoveListener` methods.